Blendify/blender-manual/blender_docs/manual/grease_pencil/visual_effects/shadow.rst

    Defines the shadow color.

 Scale
-   Control the size of the shadow for X and Z axis.
+   Control the size of the shadow on the X and Z axis.

    X, Z